50 first jobs of now famous actors

 The legendary Jimmy Stewart, star of "It’s a Wonderful Life,” held several jobs while still in high school, including painting lines on highways and laying bricks for local construction companies.
 He also worked as a magician’s assistant for two summers: his first exposure to show biz.

-SNL alum and late night host Jimmy Fallon had a decidedly unglamorous first job.
-The actor and comedian said in an interview with the White House that he started out mopping the floors at a supermarket.
+SNL alum and late-night host Jimmy Fallon had a decidedly unglamorous first job.
+The actor and comedian said in an interview that he started out mopping the floors at a supermarket.

 Bill Murray: Chestnut roaster